Retail H-1B Sponsorship Jobs in Washington DC

 Get Access To All Jobs

-Job Roles in Retail in Washington DC
+H-1B Retail Job Roles in Washington DC

-Customer Service & Support56 jobs
+Customer Service & Support18 jobs

-Sales30 jobs
+Sales15 jobs

-Human Resources16 jobs
+Human Resources8 jobs

-Healthcare Administration10 jobs
+Healthcare Administration6 jobs

-Retail Banking Associate10 jobs
+Retail Banking & Branch Management4 jobs

-See all 108+ Retail Washington DC jobs
+See all 36+ Retail H-1B Jobs in Washington DC

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Retail Washington DC roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which retail companies sponsor H-1B visas in Washington DC?

-Large retailers with a corporate or regional presence in DC are the most active H-1B sponsors.
+Large retailers with a corporate or regional presence in DC are the most active H-1B visa sponsors.
 Amazon, Target, and Macy's have filed H-1B petitions for retail-adjacent roles in the DC metro area.
 Luxury and specialty retailers operating at high-traffic locations like Georgetown, Union Station, and Pentagon City also sponsor periodically, typically for management and technical positions rather than frontline sales roles.

 Which cities in Washington DC have the most retail H-1B sponsorship jobs?